willis240/willis240.github.io/README.md

 #### July 27

 - Checked out the stackoverflow discussion and code that Arsh linked me to.
-The Jupyter Notebook now works for the Get_Ping_Data program, but Get_Port_Data's data is not getting to grafana yet
+The Jupyter Notebook now works for the Get_Ping_Data program, but Get_Port_Data's data claims port 3000 is closed, which I am not sure is true

 ## About Me